rifasafeershah/cecs327/midterm.md

+Question 1
-1. Which Layer 1 devices can be used to enlarge the area covered by a single LAN segment?
+Which Layer 1 devices can be used to enlarge the area covered by a single LAN segment?
 (Select two)
 a) Switch
 b) Router
 c) NIC
 d) Hub
 e) Repeater
-Solution: d) Hub, e) Repeater
+Answer: d) Hub, e) Repeater

+Question 2
-2. The Sales and Production networks are separated by a Testking router as shown in the diagram below:
+The Sales and Production networks are separated by a Testking router as shown in the diagram below:
 ![image](https://github.com/user-attachments/assets/7a893b65-2545-43cd-b0df-a52ebc611924)
 Which of the following statements most accurately describes the characteristics of the above networks broadcast and collision domains?
 (Select the two best answer choices)
 a) There are two broadcast domains in the network.
 b) There are four broadcast domains in the network.
 c) There are six broadcast domains in the network.
 d) There are four collision domains in the network.
 e) There are five collision domains in the network.
 f) There are seven collision domains in the network.
-Solution: a) There are two broadcast domains in the network., f) There are seven collision domains in the network.
+Answer: a) There are two broadcast domains in the network., f) There are seven collision domains in the network.

+Question 3
-3. The Internet is a packet-switched network.
+The Internet is a packet-switched network.
 a) True
 b) False
-Solution: a) True
+Answer: a) True

 4. An Ethernet switch forwards LAN traffic from connected devices based on the information stored in:
 a) DNS table